 The campus is noted for its many live oak and magnolia trees and an architectural style based on the Renaissance domestic style of northern Italy (tan stucco walls, red tile roofs).

-Near Lockett Hall, which houses the Department of Mathematics, there are two Indian Mounds.
+Near Lockett Hall, which houses the Department of Mathematics, there are the LSU Campus Mounds.
 These are ancient earthworks made by Native Americans thousands of years ago.

 The 2.7-million volume LSU Library currently subscribes to about 300 mathematics journals.
 Students often gather informally in the quadrangle in front of the Library.
 The Department and the Library jointly provide electronic access to MathSciNet, the electronic version of Mathematical Reviews.